Amplus2/Adscript/README.md

 Equivalent to the asm "function" in c.

 ### All c std library functions
-As long as you have the c std library on your system, you probably will be able to use it.
+As long as you have gcc on your system, you probably will be able to use it.